 (also Please Touch)

-My work for ‘Destinations’ has been inspired by landscapes – real and imaginary - either memories of favourite places or those in books I’ve read.
-I’ve also been exploring views of the Earth from space and developing work on landscapes which are hidden from conventional viewpoints.
+My work for ‘Destinations’ (2018) was inspired by landscapes – real and imaginary - either memories of favourite places or those in books I’d read.
+I was also exploring views of the Earth from space and developing work on landscapes which are hidden from conventional viewpoints.

 Examples of previous work